MaxShaw5/k3s-wordpress-home-lab/README.md

 # k3s-wordpress-home-lab

+Please also view the sister repository here: https://github.com/MaxShaw5/GKE-Wordpress-Cluster.git

+The repo above will be the final form of this project.

 This repo will be used to house my documentation and all of the configurations and steps taken to get my home cluster up and running.

 The tools I plan to use are as follows: